ImplFerris/pico-pico/src/joystick/adc-values-to-ubs-serial.md

     let mut buff: String<64> = String::new();
 ```

-### Pin setup
+## ADC and Pin Setup

-Let's set up the ADC and configure GPIO 27 and GPIO 26, which are mapped to the VRX and VRY pins of the joystick:
+The joystick wiring is the same as before.
+GPIO 27 and GPIO 26 are connected to the VRX and VRY pins of the joystick and are configured as ADC inputs.
+GPIO 15 is used for the joystick button with an internal pull-up.

 ```rust
 let mut adc = hal::Adc::new(pac.ADC, &mut pac.RESETS);